Accessible Liverpool: Radio 1's Big Weekend Guide

 The Sociability Team are stood in a line holding up sociability postcards infront of a large church with steps behind them.

-Here at Sociability, our mission is simple: to make the world easier to explore for everyone, regardless of access needs.
-We’re a mobile and web platform that provides detailed, reliable, and user-friendly accessibility information for venues - including photos, structured data, and insights into mobility, sensory, visual, and hearing access accomodations.
+At Sociability, our mission is to make the world easier to explore for everyone.
+We provide a mobile and web platform that offers detailed, reliable, and user-friendly accessibility information.
+This includes verified photos and structured data covering mobility, sensory, visual, and hearing requirements.

-We’ve already mapped over 150 venues in Liverpool, working closely with our partners Liverpool ONE to make citywide accessibility information easy to find and trust.
+We have mapped over 150 venues in Liverpool.
+By working closely with our partners at Liverpool ONE, we have made citywide accessibility information a reality.
 Be sure to check out our guide to Liverpool ONE here.

 Why Penny Lane and Lark Lane?